 At a bare minimum, I highly recommend carrying a good multitool.
 I use a Leatherman Wave and take it pretty much everywhere I go, on land and at sea.
-You can find the Wave here on Amazon, and here from REI.
-For a budget option, I’d recommend the Gerber Suspension NXT (Here on Amazon or Here from REI.
+You can find the Wave here on Amazon.
+For a budget option, I’d recommend the Gerber Suspension NXT (Here on Amazon).

 A few other basics I’d keep on any size fishing boat would be an adjustable wrench (spanner) and any driver bits you need for your engine, plus cable ties, electrical tape, and super glue.
 You’ll also want a toolbox or some other type of case to keep everything organized and dry.

 You can find pre-made kits, but you’re probably better off building your own so you can choose high-quality tools, and have exactly what you need and nothing else.